Listen to this article

 Federal support for basic and applied research is a complement to private research, because industry is able to build on the knowledge discoveries from publicly supported research, making their own research more productive and effective.

-Another study finds that for every additional dollar of publicly funded research added to the stock of government R&D, it induces an .
+Another study finds that for every additional dollar of publicly funded research added to the stock of government R&D, it induces an additional 27 cents of private R&D investment.
 For the life sciences industry, Ehrlich found that a dollar of National Institutes of Health (NIH) support for research leads to an increase in private medical research of even greater levels, roughly 32 cents.
-(5) An Organization for Economic Cooperation and Development (OECD) finds that “direct government funding of R&D performed by firms (either grants or procurement) has a positive effect on business financed R&D (one dollar given to firms results in 1.70 dollars of research on average).”
-Most other studies of the issue find similar results, with the effect differing from around to of additional R&D for every dollar of government funding for university or government laboratory research.
+(5) An Organization for Economic Cooperation and Development (OECD) study finds that “direct government funding of R&D performed by firms (either grants or procurement) has a positive effect on business financed R&D (one dollar given to firms results in 1.70 dollars of research on average).”
+Most other studies of the issue find similar results, with the effect differing from around 10 cents to 30 cents of additional R&D for every dollar of government funding for university or government laboratory research.

 It is important to note that some of these studies show examinations of a period when federal R&D was more than double what it is today as a share of gross domestic product (GDP).
 And even then, federal funding crowded in private sector R&D investment.
 As such, the idea that the increases being proposed today in bills such as the Endless Frontier Act would crowd out private funding makes little sense.